CMOS

 Two important characteristics of CMOS devices are high noise immunity and low static power consumption.
 Since one transistor of the MOSFET pair is always off, the series combination draws significant power only momentarily during switching between on and off states.
 Consequently, CMOS devices do not produce as much waste heat as other forms of logic, like NMOS logic or transistor–transistor logic (TTL), which normally have some standing current even when not changing state.
 These characteristics allow CMOS to integrate a high density of logic functions on a chip.
 It was primarily for this reason that CMOS became the most widely used technology to be implemented in VLSI chips.

 The phrase "metal–oxide–semiconductor" is a reference to the physical structure of MOS field-effect transistors, having a metal gate electrode placed on top of an oxide insulator, which in turn is on top of a semiconductor material.
 Aluminium was once used but now the material is polysilicon.
 Other metal gates have made a comeback with the advent of high-κ dielectric materials in the CMOS process, as announced by IBM and Intel for the 45 nanometer node and smaller sizes.

+CMOS technology is also used for analog circuits such as image sensors (CMOS sensors), data converters, RF circuits (RF CMOS), and highly integrated transceivers for many types of communication.